Downloading from the ICARE server

 Logging

 Some basic information about the current download session is printed to the screen with further comprehensive information in a log file.
 By default, log files are saved to the product folder as download_<timestamp>.log.
 You can change the file name with the logfile keyword argument.
 The file name will automatically be appended with the time stamp, when the download session started.
 If the file name includes a path, the logfile will be saved to this path.
-The path can be absolute or relative to your current location (where you started your julia session or where you change to during your julia session), i.e. logfile = "~/icare.log" will create a logfile icare_<timeestamp>.log in your root directory.
+The path can be absolute or relative to your current location (where you started your julia session or where you changed to during your julia session), i.e. logfile = "~/icare.log" will create a logfile icare_<timeestamp>.log in your root directory.
 Note that the extension can be change as well to, e.g., .txt or .dat.

 For the log file the verbosity can be set to 4 levels given as Symbol (with verbosity listed from least to most):